 This certificate is given to a person or persons who conducted activities or staged events which garnered publicity and created public awareness for the study of foreign languages.
 Highly recognized world language fairs, community speakers' bureaus, radio and television ads, media stories concerning school programs, and other events aimed at increasing the exposure of second language study to the general populace are examples of the types of activities which the recipient of this award has initiated.

 This certificate is presented to a person or persons who developed and used innovative methods of teaching in the world language classroom.
 This could include creative means for teaching second language conversation, inventive ideas for instructing students in culture and multi-cultural awareness, or new and effective methods for developing second language reading and writing skills.
 Nominee MUST be a WAFLT member.

 This certificate is presented to a person or persons whose contributions to the world language profession have been unflagging and have enjoyed widespread impact.
 Creating, writing, and/or editing of world language publications; organizational work and service with special projects; help with letter-writing campaigns, leadership in running regional and state conferences, and energetic support of WAFLT activities in general over a period of years are activities this certificate endeavors to recognize.

 STUDENT EXCEL SCHOLARSHIPS

-The Washington Association for Language Teaching offers up to six $500.00 scholarships each year to Washington residents taking advanced world language courses at the university level.
+The Washington Association for Language Teaching offers up to three $1,000.00 scholarships each year to Washington residents taking advanced world language courses at the university level.
 The award is merit based rather than need based.
-The application deadline for this year is April 15, 2014 and the notification of award will be made by May 15, 2014.
+The application deadline for this year is April 15, 2015 and the notification of award will be made by May 15, 2015.
 For an application, click here, and to see the flyer with more information, click here.